Skip to product information

 • Handwritten letter from Edith Piaf to Yves Montand.

-• Two double-sided pages, four pages.
+• Two sheets, front and back, four pages.

 • In French.